 August Birthstone: Peridot

 In the hot, sticky month of August, peridot (pronounced “PEAR-uh-doe”) is queen.
 Nicknamed “the evening emerald,” the stone is igneous in origin, meaning it is formed in volcanos.
 Peridot is a form of the mineral olivine, which is commonly found in rocks carried to the surface by lava.
 Finding olivine that has actually turned into peridot, however, is rare.
-Today most peridot stones are found in Arizona, but they are also mined in Arkansas, Nevada, New Mexico, Hawaii, Australia, China, Myanmar, Sri Lanka, Pakistan, Kenya, Egypt, South Africa, Tanzania, and Brazil.
+Today most peridot stones are found in Arizona.
+However, in America, they are also mined in Arkansas, Nevada, New Mexico and Hawaii.
+In addition, they come from Australia, China, Myanmar, Sri Lanka, Pakistan, Kenya, Egypt, South Africa, Tanzania, and Brazil.
 Peridot crystals have even been found in Pallasite meteorites.